On equivariant homotopy theory for model categories: Abstract

 \section{Abstract}

-Two approaches to equivariant homotopy theory in a topological or ordinary Quillen model category are studied and compared.
-For the topological model category of spaces, we recover that the categories of topological presheaves indexed by the orbit category of a fixed topological group $G$ and the category of $G$-spaces form Quillen equivalent model categories.
+We introduce and compare two approaches to equivariant homotopy theory in a topological or ordinary Quillen model category.
+For the topological model category of spaces, we generalize Piacenza's result that the categories of topological presheaves indexed by the orbit category of a fixed topological group $G$ and the category of $G$-spaces can be endowed with Quillen equivalent model category structures.
+We prove an analogous result for any cofibrantly generated model category and discrete group $G$, under certain conditions on the fixed point functors of the subgroups of $G$.
+These conditions hold in many examples, though not in the category of chain complexes, where we nevertheless establish and generalize to collections an equivariant Whitehead Theorem \`{a} la Kropholler and Wall for the normalized chain complexes of simplicial $G$-sets.

 {}